tlverse/tlverse-handbook/07-tmle3.md

 `tmle3` is general, and allows most components of the TMLE procedure to be specified in a modular way.
 However, most end-users will not be interested in manually specifying all of these components.
-Therefore, `tmle3` implements a `tmle3_Spec` object that bundles a set ofcomponents into a _specification_ that, with minimal additional detail, can be run by an end-user.
+Therefore, `tmle3` implements a `tmle3_Spec` object that bundles a set of components into a _specification_ ("Spec") that, with minimal additional detail, can be run by an end-user.

 We'll start with using one of the specs, and then work our way down into the internals of `tmle3`.